LuisEnriqueML1/sql_practice/Basic/Analyzing Students' Mental Health in SQL.md

 ### 3.4.4 Principal Component Analysis (PCA):
-To manage the many variables, we applied PCA.
+To manage the many variables, I apply PCA.
 The explained variance ratio indicated that two components account for more than 95% of the variance.
 Thus, two components were chosen for the analysis.
 ```
 import matplotlib.pyplot as plt
 from sklearn.decomposition import PCA